Buydown: A Way To Reduce Interest Rates

 Cons Of Buydowns

-• Large upfront cost: Paying to buy down your rate requires paying more cash upfront, so you’ll have less in savings after you close on the house.
+• Large upfront cost: Paying to buy down your rate requires paying more cash upfront, which can add to your closing costs.

-• Could end up not being worth it: If you sell the house before the breakeven point, the monthly savings will not be worth the upfront cost.
+• May not result in savings: If you sell the house before the breakeven point, the monthly savings will not be worth the upfront cost.

 • Eventual larger monthly payments: Most rate buydowns are temporary.
 Some borrowers may not be prepared when the discounted rate period ends and their monthly payments go up.
 They could end up struggling to make the increased payments.